-2. Consequently, in the event of a breach of any provision of the present ESC Industry Media Policy including the Embargo and Filming Policy by any Industry, Session presenter, Exhibitor as well as member of their staff or any third party acting on the behalf of and/or under the authority of any Industry, session presenter or exhibitor, the ESC reserves the right to terminate immediately, without notice and without prejudice to any claim for damages or other remedy by any third party, the agreement given to any registered participant and/or their representatives to present at the ESC event, notwithstanding any other provision of the ESC Industry Media Policy.
+2. Consequently, in the event of a breach of any provision of the present ESC Industry Media Policy including the Embargo and Recording Policy by any Industry, Session presenter, Exhibitor as well as member of their staff or any third party acting on the behalf of and/or under the authority of any Industry, session presenter or exhibitor, the ESC reserves the right to terminate immediately, without notice and without prejudice to any claim for damages or other remedy by any third party, the agreement given to any registered participant and/or their representatives to present at the ESC event, notwithstanding any other provision of the ESC Industry Media Policy.

 3. Furthermore, breaking of the ESC Industry Media Policy by any Industry, session presenter, exhibitor, member of staff or any third party acting on the behalf of and/or under the authority of any Industry, session presenters or exhibitors is a contractual breach that may also lead to: